 Plamil So Free Easter eggs

 Plamil is another great allergy friendly brand from the UK.
 Their allergy free Easter eggs are milk, wheat and gluten free and vegan as well.
-There is a may contain warning for soy though.
-These 125g foil wrapped eggs come in milk chocolate alternative, white chocolate alternative and they also have a no added sugar dark chocolate egg.
+The Plamil oat milk Easter egg is also free from soy, which is great for people with soy allergies.

 Nomo Easter eggs